 In this article, we’ll strive to give newcomers a chance to better acquaint themselves with everything crypto, including trends, the market, its brief history, and future forecasts.

-So, without further ado, let’s decipher this conundrum.
+So, without further ado, let’s decipher this puzzle.

 - The first purchase ever made via Bitcoin was back in 2010.

-- Cryptocurrency customers won’t be glad to hear that Bitcoin is, in fact, banned in some countries.
+- Bitcoin is, in fact, banned in some countries.

 How It All Started: Basic Cryptocurrency Stats & Facts

-1. They are virtually impossible to counterfeit and double-spend.
+1. Cryptocurrencies are virtually impossible to counterfeit and double-spend.